 data scientist, but an interested observer.
 Structure your report to

-include sections corresponding to the problems below.
-Write in a
+include an introduction and four sections corresponding to the problems

-reproducible way (e.g. using inline R code where necessary) and include
+below.
+Write in a reproducible way (e.g. using inline R code where

-figures and tables, code chunks, inline code, YAML, and other non-text
+limit (this excludes figures and tables, code chunks,

-elements).
-You can check your word count using
+inline code, YAML, and other non-text elements).
+You can check your word

 installation instructions can be found on the wordcountaddin